-Marketing Associate Madeline Rathle graduated from Louisiana State University with a BA in journalism before completing her master’s in publishing at NYU.
+Marketing and Publicity Manager Madeline Rathle graduated from Louisiana State University with a BA in journalism before completing her master’s in publishing at NYU.
 She has previously worked at Baton Rouge Parents Magazine, LSU Press, and Peter Lang Publishing.
 Her favorite genres to read are true crime and historical fiction, but she never says no to a good mystery!